cohesity/cohesity-powershell-module/docs/samples/add-vms-protection-job.md

-# Sample Workflows

-## Add multiple VMs to a Protection Job
+# Add multiple VMs to a Protection Job
 You can use the powershell script below to add multiple VMs to an existing protection job.

+This script uses the cmdlets `Get-CohesityProtectionJob`, `Get-CohesityVM` and `Set-CohesityProtectionJob` to achieve this task.

 ### Example
 ```powershell
 Add-VmsToProtectionJob.ps1 -JobId 5 -VMNames linux-vm,win2k16-vm -Mode Append
 ```

-This script uses a combination of three cmdlets `Get-CohesityProtectionJob`, `Get-CohesityVM` and `Set-CohesityProtectionJob` to achieve this task.

 ```powershell
 param(